Surya-Regalla/MURA-7th-Sem-Project/README.md

-Classifying the given radiograph image as normal or abnormal using siamese network and various loss functions.
+This project is about classifying a given radiograph image as normal or abnormal using siamese network and various loss functions like triplet loss and focal triplet loss.
+CLAHE preprocessing technique is used for this model which enhances the contrast of the images, and it is compared with model without using CLAHE.
+Smooth GRAD-CAM which is an explanatory AI has been given as feature for representing where the abnormality in the radiograph is.